<

 How does Brisbane plug its Oscar McInerney hole?

-Lions coach Chris Fagan all but ruled ruck Oscar McInerney out of the Grand Final in his post-preliminary final press conference.
+Lions coach Chris Fagan has officially ruled ruck Oscar McInerney out of the Grand Final.
 McInerney dislocated his right shoulder twice during the game against the Cats, and was subbed out 10 minutes into the second half.

 Unsurprisingly, Brisbane was forced to adjust.
 Joe Daniher and Josh Dunkley shared the ruck responsibilities for the remainder of the contest and the Lions played with more speed on the ball, turning a 14-point deficit into a famous 10-point win.

-After McInerney went off, the Lions no longer enjoyed their clearance dominance, however, their scoreboard return from clearance rose significantly.
+After McInerney went off the ground, the Lions no longer enjoyed their clearance dominance.
+However, their scoreboard return from clearance rose significantly.
 They scored six times from 29 clearances with him in the game and four times from 14 clearances when he was out of the game.

-If McInerney cannot get up, the simple solution would be a straight swap with back up ruck Darcy Fort.
+The simple solution would be a straight swap with back up ruck Darcy Fort.
 The 31-year-old has played just twice this year -- in two losses -- but is the obvious replacement.
 Instead, is there merit in rolling with the unconventional ruck attack that prevailed over the Cats?
+A fascinating match selection awaits.

 How many goals does Sydney generate from its star midfield trio?